lunduniversity/reqeng-phd-course/2024/seminar4-notes.md

     * Further optional reading, a recent systematic mapping study on RE4AI:
       * Ahmad, K., Abdelrazek, M., Arora, C., Bano, M., and Grundy, J.: Requirements engineering for artificial intelligence systems: A systematic mapping study.
 Information and Software Technology, vol. 158 (2023).

 * *Regulatory requirements:* Taka a look at each of these two EU regulations, GDPR and AI Act, and for each of them: propose concrete examples of one **data** requirements, one **business logic** requirement and one **quality** requirements implied by these legislations.
 Choose a concrete hypothetical or real app or domain for which your proposed requirements are relevant.
+Document this here: ()

   * GDPR:
     * https://commission.europa.eu/law/law-topic/data-protection/data-protection-eu_en